zicklag/docs-1/docs/extensions/interfaces.md

+---
+description: A guide on how to build custom Interfaces in Directus.
+readTime: 12 minutes
+---

 # Custom Interfaces <small mod></small>

 > Custom Interfaces allow you to create new ways of viewing or interacting with field data on the Item Detail page.